RumiHasegawa/Bayshore_6RR_BASE/README.md

 This repo is based on the original repo (https://github.com/ProjectAsakura/Bayshore)

-## What are things that is currently working By Me?
+## What are things that is currently working Fixed By Me?
  - Same like 6 and 6R
  - Transfer from 6R
  - VSORG [Expedition] + Ghost Wanted